19khaled88/manufacture-tools/README.md

 Manufacturer Tools site [Website Link](https://gilded-pony-dcfe3e.netlify.app/).

-## Table of Used tools and technology
+## Table of Used Tools and Technology

 - Use react js with node js and mongodb
 - Tailwind CSS for front-end design with daisyUI